-Background and Justification: The Program provides funding to income qualified applicants residing in single-family homes.
-This funding is made available to upgrade these homes to applicable housing and building code standards.
-Program policies approved by the Board of County Commissioners on November 6, 2007, as amended, provide zero percent (0%) interest loans up to \$35,000, which are secured by fifteen (15) year mortgages and promissory notes.
-No repayment during the term of the mortgage is due, except that the entire principal amount of this loan becomes payable by the applicant in the event of default (such as the sale, transfer of title to, or disposition of, the mortgaged property).
-After 15 years, if the conditions of the mortgage and promissory note have been met, the County issues a satisfaction of mortgage.
-In addition, Program policies provide up to \$10,000, as an unsecured grant, for lead-based paint related costs such as inspections/risk assessments, clearance testing, lead hazard abatement, and temporary occupant relocation.
+Background and Policy Issues: RRP provides funding to income qualified applicants residing in single-family homes to upgrade their homes to applicable housing and building code standards.
+RRP provides up to \$35,000 in zero percent (0%) interest loans which are secured by 15 year mortgages and promissory notes.
+No repayment during the term of the mortgage is due, except that the entire principal amount of this loan becomes payable by the applicant in the event of default (such as the sale, transfer of title to, or disposition of the mortgaged property).
+After 15 years, if the conditions of the mortgage and promissory note have been met, the County issues a Satisfaction of Mortgage.